iPad 9 LTE Button Control Cable Replacement

 Step 24

-If you're feeling some serious resistance, give those edges another heat-up and gently glide your opening pick along them.
-You got this!
+If you're feeling some serious resistance, just give the edges another quick heat and gently work along them with your opening pick.

-- Gently twist the opening picks into the left corners of the iPad, giving the digitizer a slight lift.
-This should help separate the last bits of adhesive without too much hassle.
+- Gently twist the two opening picks at the left corners of your iPad.
+This will lift the digitizer just a bit, breaking the final bits of adhesive and getting you one step closer to success.

 Step 25

-- Gently lift the left edge of the digitizer and give it a little nudge upwards to help separate the adhesive along the right edge of your iPad.
-Easy does it – just enough to break the seal without causing a fuss.
+- Gently lift the left edge of the digitizer upward to loosen up that adhesive along the right side of the iPad.

 Step 26

-- Keep the digitizer steady while you gently slide an opening pick between the two display cables to carefully break apart the last bit of adhesive holding them together.
+- While holding the digitizer in place, gently slide an opening pick between the two display cables to separate the last bit of adhesive.
+Take your time and be careful—it’s all about precision!

 Step 27

-- After you've separated all that sticky adhesive, gently swing open the digitizer like a book, laying it flat next to your iPad.
+- With all that adhesive peeled away, flip open the digitizer like you're cracking a favorite book and lay it flat next to the iPad.

-- When it's time to put everything back together, give that leftover adhesive a good scrub with isopropyl alcohol—don't forget to do the same for the digitizer if you're giving it a second chance!
-Then, replace the old adhesive with our handy adhesive strips or pre-cut adhesive cards.
+- When putting things back together, wipe off any leftover adhesive from the frame with isopropyl alcohol—do the same for the digitizer if you're reusing it.
+Pop in fresh adhesive using our adhesive strips or pre-cut cards.

-- Watch out for those display cables during reassembly!
-Tuck them neatly beneath the LCD screen to keep everything safe and sound.
+- Watch those display cables during reassembly—fold them neatly under the LCD screen to keep everything safe and sound.

 Step 28

-- Grab your tweezers, or use your fingers if you're feeling brave, and gently peel away any tape covering those LCD screws.
-Easy, right?
+- Grab some tweezers or your fingers to peel off any tape covering those LCD screws.

 Tools Used